 Reduce speed to low.
 Gradually add flour mix to butter.
 Continue beating until combined.

-Continue with the mixer on low and add the plant-based milk and molasses.
+Continue with the mixer on low and add the molasses, plant-based milk and apple cider vinegar.

 Roll the batter by quarter cup into balls and place on prepared baking sheet, about 1.5" apart.
 Bake about 10-12 minutes, until edges are golden brown.